Save now on select BENADRYL® products

 No matter the cause, we’re here to help you learn how to get rid of a stuffy nose.
 These at-home remedies are easy to use for relieving sinus pressure and clogging.

-Drink Water to Unclog Your Stuffy Nose
+Drink Water To Unclog Your Stuffy Nose

 One of the easiest ways to combat a congested nose is to stay hydrated.
 Drinking plenty of fluids thins mucus in your nasal passages, helping it move out of your sinuses.
 This relieves pressure and inflammation, helping you breathe easier.
 Some over the counter (OTC) medications used for congestion, allergies, and colds may dry you out; staying hydrated can also counter these effects.2,3